Jason-Cooke/Reddit_Mobile/README.md

 ## Features
 - Redux
-- Data persistence using `redux-persist` to display that content first before fetching for new content
+- Fast relaunch using `redux-persist` to display that content first before fetching for new content
 - Routing using react-router-native-flux
 - Refresh on scroll using RefreshControl